-Untamed Borders was founded following a meeting in the mountains of Afghanistan between two intrepid travel guides, Kausar Hussain and James Willcox.
+Untamed Borders was founded in 2008 following a meeting in the mountains of Afghanistan between two intrepid travel guides, Kausar Hussain and James Willcox.
 Both Kausar and James shared a desire to enable other people to experience the beauty and wonder of Pakistan and Afghanistan, lands that are often described as dangerous and inhospitable.
 This shared desire and a lot of hard work quickly laid the foundations for what Untamed Borders is today.

 Untamed Borders uses specialist local guides throughout, whose aim is to provide authentic and original experiences for all our guests.
 We can introduce you to the people of the areas we visit because they are our friends.
 We speak the languages and know the history because it is our history and we want to share it with the rest of the world.
 We believe that peace and understanding on a world scale can only come when people of different cultures meet and interact.

 Our aim is to add positive benefit to the areas we visit.
 We ensure that, whenever possible, the money we spend goes directly to the people of that region by staying in locally run hotels and using local drivers and supplies.
 Our business cards are printed in the bazaars of Peshawar and this website was designed in Himachal Pradesh.
 Small scale tourism might not change the world but every path starts with a single step.